 We love talking to and learning from people about language, culture, and history.
 I also love learning about peoples' daily lives.
 As a member of an international travel group, we have monthly dinners with people from Malaysia, Germany, Peru, Taiwan, the U.S., and other countries.
 I have experience hosting & will be straight up about expectations.
 We've lived in my community for 18 years and know many people and resources to help you meet your goals for visiting UT.
 I like to take walks and hikes.
-We live near a water park.
-Kids could go over there while parent(s) work.
+We live near the Jordan Parkway for walking/running/biking.

 We have some indoor painting I would like help with.
 We also want to pull out grass and put in a permaculture garden with stone paths.
 General housework it great.
 If you can share in cooking the evening meals, that would be great.
 No meat is allowed in the house.
 Eggs, cheese and milk is OK.
 If you are interested in charity work, we can put you in touch with local organizations to volunteer at.
 We also would ask to drive our elderly neighbor from time to time.
 Or she might go in your car if you have one.
 Our neighbor would also benefit from you spending an hour or so with her just doing things that she can't do.
 No personal care.
 It would be just moving things around or getting things from high places or dusting, watering plants, bring in things from the car, etc. Thinks that are more of a burden as we age.